• Skip to main content

 Delta Personal Item Size

-Personal items include a purse, briefcase, laptop, backpack, blanket, shopping bag, or a similar-sized item
+Delta’s carry-on policy allows you to travel with a free personal item in addition to one piece of carry-on luggage.
+Personal items include a purse, briefcase, laptop, backpack, blanket, shopping bag, or a similar-sized item.

 • Food or drink purchased after clearing the security checkpoint